 Please note: There are several options of how to record students' thinking and discoveries of text, specifically Notice, Name and Why/Purpose.
 This lesson uses Option E: Combination of Mark-Up Text and then record in chart form (e.g. Noticing Chart with Visuals).
-Please see packet: Immersion Phase Part 1 Background knowledge for further information and samples.
+For further information and samples, please see Atlas packet: Immersion Phase: Creating a Vision for Writing, Part 1: Background Information by Sandra M Biondo.
 Continue adding to the chart as the unit progresses and students learn more.